By Andrew Lambe, 13th November 2012 (Updated 8th October 2021)

 Double Taxation Treaties and Amendments in Progress

-- Treaty with Kazakhstan was signed on 26 April 2017.
+- A new tax treaty with Ghana was signed on 7th February 2018.
 Procedures to put the treaty into practice are in progress.

 - Protocol with Belgium has not yet been put into force.
 Ratification procedures to the existing agreement are in progress.

-- Negotiations for Double Taxation agreements have concluded with Azerbaijan, Ghana, Oman, Turkmenistan, and Uruguay.
+- Negotiations for Double Taxation agreements have concluded with Azerbaijan, Oman, Turkmenistan, and Uruguay.

 For more information on the above including the benefits of registering a company in Ireland please don’t hesitate to contact us at Company Bureau.